vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/comment.md

 ::::

-Comment feature is enabled globally by default, the configuration key is `comment` in `themeConfig.plugins.comment`.
+Comment feature is enabled globally by default, the configuration key is `comment` in `themeConfig.plugins`.

 ::: tip